Quick Answer

 Debris Hut

 A body-sized cocoon of sticks and dry debris that works like a primitive sleeping bag.
-This is the warmest no-fire shelter for a single person because it minimizes air volume.
+It’s the warmest no-fire shelter for a single person because it minimizes air volume.
 Build time: 60–120 minutes.

 Snow Cave

-Dug into a deep, stable snowbank, a snow cave holds interior temps near 32°F regardless of outside conditions.
+Dug into a deep, stable snowbank, a snow cave holds interior temps near 32°F regardless of what’s happening outside.
 Best for deep snow environments.
 Build time: 90–180 minutes with a shovel or improvised tool.

 Quinzhee

-A mound of piled snow that’s hollowed out after it sets.
-Easier to build than a snow cave when you don’t have a natural snowbank.
-Best for moderate snow.
-Build time: 2–4 hours (including settling time).
+A mound of piled snow that you hollow out after it sets.
+Easier to build than a snow cave when you don’t have a natural snowbank to work with.
+Build time: 2–4 hours including settling time.

 Wickiup